somulo1/ascii-art-output/README.md

 ```
 In this case, the result will be written to the default output file then automatically displayed on the terminal.

+### Note
+The main_test.go file tests the whole program while ascii_art_test.go tests the functions.
+To be able to run the main_test.go file successfully you have to first run the main.go file, with "hello" as your input string and "output.txt" as the value for the flag.
+This will help generate the output file which will be checked by the main_test.go file.

 ## Collaborators

 * **[Tomlee Abila](https://github.com/Tomlee-abila/)**